MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 There might be rows which agree on both the PARTITION BY key and the ORDER BY key (the index).
 These groups of rows are called _peer groups_.
 Framed window functions in GROUPS or RANGE frame mode compute the same output for all the rows inside a peer group.
 This is easy to handle, since we can simply deduplicate the indexes, and compute one result for each index (and then join with the original data on the index).

+TODO: add Moritz's hashing idea here:
+We can fix a deterministic order of rows _inside_ a peer group by hashing the rows, and making the hash part of the prefix sum index.
+The hashes will have an arbitrary, but deterministic order.
+The order being arbitrary doesn't matter, because the user didn't request any specific ordering on fields that don't appear in the ORDER BY clause.
+Hash collisions will be resolved by an extra Reduce beforehand grouping by collision groups, adding a few more bits (e.g., 6) to differentiate records within a collision group.

 However, in ROWS frame mode as well as for all non-framed window functions (e.g., LAG/LEAD) we need to treat each element of a peer group separately.
 To make the output deterministic, we need to sort the rows inside a peer group by the entire row (as we do in all other sorting situations in Materialize).
 A straightforward way to achieve this would be to make all the components of the row part of the index of the prefix sum, but this is unfortunately impossible: First, [we will support only certain types in a prefix sum index](#ORDER-BY-types) (e.g., we don't support string), and second, recall that the bit length of the index is critical for the performance of prefix sum, so adding several more columns to it would be catastrophic for performance.

 We could partially solve this problem by having a `reduce` number the elements inside each peer group with 0, 1, 2, ... before prefix sum, and adding just this numbering column as an additional component to the prefix sum indexes.
 But this has some sad issues: